-Welcome to another Wacky Wednesday project- making a flowering seat.
+Welcome to another Wacky Workshops project- making a flowering seat.

 Spring had sprung in Australia and we’ve been doing the annual spring clean for a few weeks now.

 Part of the process is getting rid of things or transforming them, that are no longer useful.